scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    }
 ~~~~

 - `timestamp`: The 32-bit timestamp indicates the creation time of this PCB.
 It is set by the originating core AS.
-The expiration time of the corresponding path segment is computed relative to this timestamp.
+The expiration time of each hop field in the PCB is computed relative to this timestamp.
 The timestamp is encoded as the number of seconds elapsed since the POSIX Epoch (1970-01-01 00:00:00 UTC).
-Segment with a future timestamp are invalid.
-For the purpose of validation, a time stamp is considered "future" if it is later than the current time available at the point of use plus 337.5 seconds (i.e. the minimum time to live of a hop).

 - `segment_id`: The 16-bit identifier of this PCB and the corresponding path segment.
 The segment ID is required for the computation of the message authentication code (MAC) of an AS's hop field.
 The MAC is used for hop field verification in the data plane.
 The originating core AS MUST fill this field with a cryptographically random number.